-Metal and wood bins are best for outdoor use where you can set them up once and not have to move them if you live in a suitable climate.
+Metal and wood bins are best for outdoor use.
+You can set them up once and not have to move them when living in a suitable climate.

-In this article we are covering the indoor worm composting but most of the feeding information here applies to all.
+In this article we are covering the indoor worm composting.

 The Best Worm Composting Bins For Indoor Use

-This is a multi Level worm bin system with multiple trays and a drain tray at the bottom.
+This is a multi Level worm bin system with multiple trays.
+The unit has a drain tray at the bottom.

-This type worm composting system have been very popular over the years and now have a lot of companies making them which reduces the cost.
+This type worm composting system have been very popular over the years.
+Due to its popularity, there are a lot of companies making them now which reduces the cost.

 This type of worm composting system is great for small living areas.

-If you are interested in this multi level system check this worm factory 360 worm composting bin starter kit on eBay which comes with everything you need to get started raising worms.
-Composting worms sold separately.
+This wormery comes with everything you need to get started raising your worms.
+Composting worms are sold separately.

 Worm Composting Bags

-Worm composting bags are a one step worm bin made with heavy grade canvas or parachute type material which you place a bedding material in and feed the worms on top.
+Worm composting bags are a one step worm bin made with heavy grade canvas or parachute type material.
+You place a bedding material in and feed the worms on top.

-Over time the worm castings flow through and drop to the bottom of the bag for easy access
+Over time the worm castings flow through then drop to the bottom of the bag for easy access

 .Worm bags are also known are know as flow through worm bins.

-Worm Bags are fairly new to the industry but quickly taking holds and becoming very popular.
+Worm Bags are fairly new to the industry but quickly taking hold and becoming very popular.